 Three of them come pretty close, but geographically are some distance away, outside my franchise area; and that makes joining my group programmes challenging and unattractive to them.

 The other two, at first glance, don't seem relevant at all.
 One is a large public sector organisation who wants their managers to learn networking skills and the other wants their technical staff to improve relationships with their customers.

 Now what made those referrers think these were suitable for me?
 Well, mostly their in-depth knowledge of me and what I can offer and they are intelligent enough to ask the obvious questions and then leave me to decide whether to accept.

-"Well, I know someone who fit that bill, but they are not local does that matter?
+"Well, I know someone who fits that bill, but they are not local, does that matter?
 Do you have someone who covers that area?"

 "It's not referral marketing, but I know you cover networking skills and relationships so would this be of interest?"

 Now did I accept all these referrals?
 It would have been easy to say yes to all of them, after all, who can afford to turn away good money?
 If I was rigid in sticking to my target market, I could just as easily have said no to them all.